waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.extract-planet.md

-Note to "overpass" users; this is the same file system structure created in the "overpass" user home directory, without the "scripts" directory, scripts themslves are installed by to "/usr/local/bin/" by my overpass.SlackBuild.
+Note to "overpass" users; this is the same file system structure created in the "overpass" user home directory, without the "scripts" directory, scripts themslves are installed to "/usr/local/bin/" by my overpass.SlackBuild build script.

 We will write "getdiff.conf" file and copy extract data file with new formated name below.